tc39/notes/es8/2017-07/jul-27.md

 MM: So, at the `PrivateName` level of abstraction, the registration of a name in the (conceptual) weak map is something that happens by magic.
 There isn't actually a weak map that's directly accessible to decorators.

-BF: I have problems using a global prototype for this purpose.
+BFS: I have problems using a global prototype for this purpose.

 YK: can we resolve that before stage 3?